NullAllocation/rke2-cluster-starter/README.md

 ## Prerequisites

 Before you begin, you will need to have a machine to orchestrate this process.
-Once you have idenitfied that machine, you'll need to have the following tools installed on the system:
+That machine will be referred to as the controller in the guide.
+Once you have identified that machine, you'll need to have the following tools installed on it:

 - Ansible 2.21.3
 - Kubectl
+- This repository

 The next requirement is the cluster.
-You will need to obtain 7 machines for the cluster.
-Although this guide uses 7, the minimum is 5.
-You can adjust the number of agent nodes as needed.
+This guide will seven nodes so you will need to obtain 7 machines for the cluster.
 The specifications of those machines shall be as follows...
 - 1 machine for RKE2 registration.
 Will serve as an external load balancer
   - OS: Rocky Linux 9
   - Memory: 2GB minimum